-Materials that are part of the basic educational program are provided with department funds at no charge to a student.
-A student, however, is expected to provide his or her own pencils, paper, erasers, and notebooks and may be required to pay certain other fees or deposits, including:
+Basic educational program materials are provided with department funds at no charge to a student.
+A student, however, is expected to provide his or her own supplies, such as pencils, paper, erasers, and notebooks.
+A student may also be required to pay certain other costs, fees, or deposits, including:

-- Costs for materials for a class project that the student will keep. - Security deposits. - Personal physical education and athletic equipment and apparel. - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc. - Admission fees to extracurricular activities. - Personal apparel used in extracurricular activities that becomes the property of the student. - Fees for lost, damaged, or overdue library books or textbooks. - Lost or damaged student identification cards.
+- Materials for a class project that the student will keep. - Membership dues in voluntary clubs or student organizations. - Security deposits. - Personal physical education and athletic equipment and apparel. - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc. - Admission fees to extracurricular activities. - Personal apparel used in extracurricular activities that becomes the property of the student. - Fees for lost, damaged, or overdue library books or textbooks.